EDCD/EDMarketConnector/docs/Releasing.md

 We'll use an old version string, `4.0.2`, as an example throughout the following.

-1. You should by this time know what changes are going into the release, and which branch (stable or beta) you'll be ultimately updating.
+1. You should know what changes are going into the release, and which branch (stable or beta) you'll be ultimately updating.
-2. So as to make backing out any mistakes easier create a new branch for this release, using a name like `release-4.0.2`.
+2. To make backing out any mistakes easier create a new branch for this release, using a name like `release-4.0.2`.
 Do not use the tag `Release/4.0.2` form, that could cause confusion.
     1. `git checkout stable` # Or whichever other branch is appropriate.
-    1. `git pull origin` # Ensures local branch is up to date.
+    2. `git pull origin` # Ensures local branch is up to date.
-    1. `git checkout -b release-4.0.2`
+    3. `git checkout -b release-4.0.2`

 3. Get all the relevant code changes into this branch.
 This might mean merging from another branch, such as an issue-specific one, or possibly